MA History / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to study at one of the UK's largest History departments, offering unparalleled choice
+- Study at one of the UK's leading History departments, offering unparalleled choice.

-- You are interested in pioneering teaching informed by the latest, cutting-edge research
+- Learn through pioneering teaching informed by the latest, cutting-edge research.

-- You would like access to extensive and excellent material research resources
+- Benefit from access to extensive and excellent material research resources.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.